apigee/apigee-remote-service-cli/README.md

 Run provision to get your configuration and store it in a file:

-    apigee-remote-service-cli provision --organization $ORG --environment $ENV --developer-email $EMAIL --runtime $RUNTIME --token $TOKEN > config.yaml
+    apigee-remote-service-cli provision --organization $ORG --environment $ENV --developer-email $EMAIL \
+        --runtime $RUNTIME --namespace apigee --token $TOKEN > config.yaml

 Install a certificate in your Kuberentes environment:

     apigee-remote-service-cli token create-secret --config config.yaml --truncate 1 --token $TOKEN > secret.yaml
     kubenetes apply -f secret.yaml

 Verify your proxy and certificate.
-The following should succeed with a valid JSON:
+The following should return valid JSON:

     curl --http1.1 -i $RUNTIME/remote-service/certs

+### Apigee SaaS

+    apigee-remote-service-cli provision --legacy --user $USER --password $PASSWORD \
+        --organization $ORG --environment $ENV

+_Tip_
+The CLI will automatically pick up a username and password from a [.netrc](https://ec.haxx.se/usingcurl-netrc.html) file in your home directory if you have an entry for `api.enterprise.apigee.com`.

 ### Apigee OPDK